 Refrigerating Peeled Cloves

-You can safely store peeled garlic cloves by refrigerating in clear plastic containers at temperatures of between 32 and 41 degrees Fahrenheit for up to two to three weeks, according to Marita Cantwell of the University of California-Davis.
+You can safely store peeled garlic cloves by refrigerating in a clear, plastic container at temperatures of between 32 and 41 degrees Fahrenheit for up to two to three weeks, per UC Davis.
 Storage above these temperatures can cause the cloves to discolor or to develop roots or sprouts.

 Commercial Garlic in Oil